slietar/modern-websocket/readme.md

 });
 ```

+If the connection to the server cannot be established or if the socket is closed (i.e. with `socket.close()`) before the connection can be established, `socket.ready` will be rejected in the same circumstances as would otherwise be `socket.closed`, and the latter will instead remain unfulfilled.

+The absence of listeners on these promises will lead to uncaught rejection errors when they are rejected.

 ### Closing the connection

 Unlike its standard counterpart, `socket.close()` is asynchronous as it awaits `socket.closed`, and will be rejected in the same conditions as `socket.closed`.
 Calling `socket.close()` multiple times or when the connection is already closed is a no-op.